zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 ## Manage look and feel

-Docusaurus does not currently have any themes beyond the 'classic' theme,[^1] and in general you have to mess with the CSS (by modifying `~/src/css/custom.css`) in order to fully style Docusaurus.
-However, we've created a tool that helps you create a clean, minimalist site with your branding.
+Docusaurus does not currently have any themes beyond the 'classic' theme,[^1] and in general you have to mess with the CSS (by modifying `~/src/css/custom.css`) and HTML in order to fully style Docusaurus.

 [^1]: There are some additional packages which are called 'themes' that you may see referred to in the documentation.
 These are really just plugins, however, and not "look and feel" themes.
 The Docusaurus team notes that adding full fledged themes is a goal.